Two-component inner--outer scaling model for the wall-pressure spectrum at high Reynolds number: Abstract

 \section{Abstract}

 Wall-pressure fluctuations beneath turbulent boundary layers drive noise and structural fatigue through interactions between fluid and structural modes.
-Conventional predictive models for the spectrum--such as the widely accepted Goody model--fail to capture the energetic growth in the subconvective regime that occurs at high Reynolds number, while at the same time over-predicting the variance.
+Conventional predictive models for the spectrum--such as the widely accepted Goody model (\textit{AIAA Journal} 42 (9), 2004, 1788--1794)--fail to capture the energetic growth in the {low-frequency range} that occurs at high Reynolds number, while at the same time over-predicting the variance.
 To address these shortcomings, two semi-empirical models are proposed for the wall-pressure spectrum in canonical turbulent boundary layers, pipes and channels for friction Reynolds numbers $\delta^+$ ranging from 180 to 47 000.
-The models are based on consideration of two eddy populations that broadly represent the contributions to the wall pressure fluctuations from inner-scale motions and outer-scale motions.
-The first model expresses the premultiplied spectrum as the sum of two overlapping log-normal populations: an inner-scaled term that is $\delta^+$-invariant and an outer-scaled term whose amplitude broadens smoothly with $\delta^+$.
-Calibrated against large-eddy simulations, direct numerical simulations, and recent high-$\delta^+$ pipe data, it reproduces the convective ridge and the emergence of a sub-convective ridge at large $\delta^+$.
-The second model, developed around newly-available pipe data, uses theoretical arguments to prescribe the spectral shapes of the inner and outer populations.
-By embedding the $\delta^+$ dependence in smooth asymptotic functions, it yields a formulation that varies continuously with $\delta^+$.
-Both models capture the full spectrum and the logarithmic growth of its variance, laying the groundwork for more accurate engineering predictions of wall-pressure fluctuations.
+Consistent with the approach outlined modelling the streamwise Reynolds stress in the recent work of Gustenyov et al. (\textit{J. Fluid Mech.} 1016, 2025, A23), the models are based on consideration of two {spectral components} that represent the contributions to the wall pressure fluctuations from inner-scale motions and outer-scale motions.
+The first model expresses the pre-multiplied spectrum as the sum of two overlapping log-normal {components}: an inner-scaled term that is $\delta^+$-invariant and an outer-scaled term whose amplitude broadens smoothly with $\delta^+$.
+Calibrated against large-eddy simulations, direct numerical simulations, and recent high-$\delta^+$ pipe data, it reproduces the {inner-scaled peak} and the emergence of an outer-scaled peak at large $\delta^+$.
+The second model, developed around newly available pipe data, uses theoretical arguments to prescribe the spectral shapes of the inner and outer {components}.
+Embedding the $\delta^+$-dependence in smooth asymptotic functions yields a formulation that varies continuously with $\delta^+$ {and generalises beyond the calibration range}.
+Both models capture the full spectrum and {recover} the observed logarithmic growth of its variance, {providing a compact, physics-informed empirical representation} for more accurate engineering predictions of wall-pressure fluctuations.